 John Cadman Brooks (1879‒1917)

-John Cadman Brooks junior was born in Cambridge in 1879 (though not baptized until 11 March 1911, at St Mark’s Church, Newnham, aged 32), the son of John Cadman Brooks senior, “grocer’s porter”, and Caroline Mary Hayden, domestic servant.
+John Cadman Brooks junior was born in Cambridge in 1879 (though not baptised until 11 March 1911, at St Mark’s Church, Newnham, aged 32), the son of John Cadman Brooks senior, “grocer’s porter”, and Caroline Mary Hayden, domestic servant.
 The family was probably already living at 22 Prospect Row (Kite area ‒ now demolished) at the time.
 By 1901, aged 22, he was working at the Cambridge University Press on Trumpington Street as a printer-compositor ‒ a substantial trade, for which he had worked his apprenticeship as a boy.

 Banns were read out at the church of St Andrew the Less (and also in Trumpington) on 26 September 1909, heralding the marriage of John Cadman Brooks, “bachelor of this parish”, and Mary Eugenie Phillips (1883‒1972), “spinster of Trumpington”.
-She was daughter of Mary A Phillips and John Phillips, coachman to Thomas B Bumpsted, surgeon, of Leighton Lodge, Trumpington.
+She was the daughter of Mary A Phillips and John Phillips, coachman to Thomas B Bumpsted, surgeon, of Leighton Lodge, Trumpington.
 The Phillipses lived in the coachhouse attached to the Lodge.
 Mary Eugenie had been born in the village of Longstanton (6 miles northwest of Cambridge).
 The marriage took place on 7 October 1909 at St Mark’s Church, Barton Road, Newnham (newly built eight years previously, part of the parish of Trumpington).
 On 15 November 1910, Mary Eugenie gave birth to their son, John Ernest (baptized 5 February 1911).
 By 1911 the family was established at 2 Eltisley Avenue, Newnham.
 A second boy, Stanley Hayden, was born on 24 August 1913 (baptized 5 October).

 John enlisted in Cambridge as a Private in the Cambridgeshire Regiment (date unknown), initially with regimental number 6772.
 This number suggests that he was part of the “Derby Scheme”, by which he agreed to serve if needed, and tells us that he was probably called up between 30 June and 3 July 1916.
 He was later assigned the regimental number 328092 when the regiment was renumbered on 1 March 1917.